laravel-auto-presenter/laravel-auto-presenter/README.md

 ## Upgrading

+### Version 6 to 7

-If you're upgrading from Laravel Auto Presenter 4, to 5, note that:
+In Laravel Auto Presenter 7, note that:

-* The `BasePresenter` no longer has a constructor, so you cannot call `parent::__construct($resource)`.
-* The model is now injected using the `setWrappedObject` method, inherited from the `BasePresenter`.
-* V5 now supports Laravel 5.4 as well as 5.1, 5.2, and 5.3.
+* Only Laravel 5.5 and 5.6 are supported now.
+Use V6 if you need L5.1-5.4.
+* Our new minimum PHP version requirement is 7.1.3, up from 7.0.0.

+### Version 5 to 6

 Going from Laravel Auto Presenter 5, to 6, note that: